-In some areas of Albania, nodding the head means “no” and shaking the head means “yes”.
-This is very confusing; therefore it is safer to ask your business partner to verbalise their answer when asked a “yes” or “no” question.
+In some areas of Albania, nodding the head means “no”, and shaking the head means “yes”.
+This is very confusing; therefore, asking your business partner to verbalise their answer when asked a “yes” or “no” question is safer.

 Politics is an issue to avoid talking about to Albanians.
-In Albania everyone is very passionate about their political beliefs and one of the fastest ways to infuriate your potential business partner is unknowingly insulting his favourite politician or political party.
-Albanians, however, may initiate political conversations and in these cases you may engage in exchanges of information about the political system in your country, especially if you are from a country which is geographically remote from Albania.
+In Albania, everyone is very passionate about their political beliefs.
+One of the fastest ways to infuriate your potential business partner is to unknowingly insult his favourite politician or political party.
+Albanians, however, may initiate political conversations, and in these cases, you may exchange information about the political system in your country, especially if you are from a country which is geographically remote from Albania.

 Smoking is allowed in public and in most restaurants, which typically will not have a non-smoking section.
-Sometimes it may be considered an insult to ask your business partner to put out their cigarettes, especially if they are already smoking them.
-If the meeting takes place in your company’s office, then you may choose to display No Smoking signs in advance of your business partner’s visit.
+Sometimes asking your business partner to put out their cigarettes may be considered an insult, especially if they are already smoking them.
+If the meeting takes place in your company’s office, you may display No Smoking signs before your business partner’s visit.

-In stores and markets foreigners may be charged more than locals, especially since most items may not have their prices advertised.
-Use of old and new “lek”, which is the local currency in Albania, is also very confusing and you should ask someone once in Albania for a detailed explanation.
+In stores and markets, foreigners may be charged more than locals, especially since most items may not be advertised.
+The use of old and new “lek”, the local currency in Albania, is also very confusing, and you should ask someone once in Albania for a detailed explanation.
 When shopping, it is better to go with your interpreter or someone who knows Albanian.

-Haggling is totally acceptable in most stores in Albania.
-When negotiating your business with your potential Albanian partner, keep in mind that no offer from them is ever final until you have accepted it.
-If you are going to negotiate some items, such as prices, places of delivery, etc, this needs to be done before the end of the meeting, unless it is clear that these items will be discussed at a follow-up meeting.
+Haggling is acceptable in most stores in Albania.
+When negotiating your business with your potential Albanian partner, remember that no offer from them is ever final until you have accepted it.
+If you are going to negotiate some items, such as prices, places of delivery, etc., this needs to be done before the end of the meeting unless it is clear that these items will be discussed at a follow-up meeting.
 Albanians are generally reasonable and willing to negotiate and accommodate their business partners.

 While Albanians love good food, they also like to keep fit.
-You will rarely see overweight Albanians, although recently their number has increased.
-Albanian cuisine has been influenced by Greek, Turkish and Italian cuisines and the food served in Albania has many similarities to the typical food for these countries.
+You will rarely see overweight Albanians, although their number has recently increased.
+Greek, Turkish and Italian cuisines have influenced Albanian cuisine, and the food served in Albania has many similarities to the typical food of these countries.

-Albanians eat lots of meat; beef, pork, lamb, as well as chicken and fish.
+Albanians eat lots of meat; beef, pork, lamb, chicken, and fish.
 These will most likely be served at any business lunch or supper.
-Very few Albanians are vegetarians, therefore, it may be difficult to find suitable vegetarian food.
+Very few Albanians are vegetarians; therefore, it may be challenging to find suitable vegetarian food.

 Albanians usually pay for their guests’ meals.
-They will insist that they foot the bill, even if you have invited them to your favorite restaurant.
-There is a tacit understanding that guests are expected to repay this courtesy the second time around.
+They will insist that they foot the bill, even if you have invited them to your favourite restaurant.
+There is a tacit understanding that guests are expected to repay this courtesy the second time.

 Business lunches and dinners are not always planned and it you may be invited for lunch or dinner immediately after concluding a meeting, especially if something good, like the signing of a contract, came out of that meeting.
 This will usually serve to ‘celebrate’ what has been achieved in this meeting.

 Besides lunches and dinners, coffee is also very popular in Albania.
-It seems that everyone drinks coffee, although sometimes ‘going out for a coffee’ may mean that strong drinks like ‘raki’ will be consumed.
-Coffee takes time and there is no such thing as a ‘five minute coffee break.”
+Everyone seems to drink coffee, although sometimes ‘going out for a coffee’ may mean that strong drinks like ‘raki’ will be consumed.
+Coffee takes time, and there is no such thing as a ‘five-minute coffee break.”

 Beliefs and Superstitions

-Albania is considered a Muslim country, with almost 60 percent of the population belonging to this religion.
+Albania is considered a Muslim country, with almost 60 per cent of the population belonging to this religion.
 However, most of this Muslim population are Muslims because of their family origins and traditions and not because of choice.
-Albanian Muslims do not have any of the characteristics of the Muslim religion in the Arab countries, such as the teachings, the attendance in mosques, and the devotion to the practicing of their religious rites.
-Instead, Albanian Muslims gladly marry and cohabit with the rest of the Albanian population, of which 17 percent are Christians.
+Albanian Muslims do not have any of the characteristics of the Muslim religion in the Arab countries, such as the teachings, the attendance in mosques, and the devotion to practising their religious rites.
+Instead, Albanian Muslims gladly marry and cohabit with the rest of the Albanian population, of which 17 per cent are Christians.

 - A black cat crossing the street is bad luck.